 Healing is an understudied dimension of servant leadership, despite being recognized as a vital activity of individuals and institutions committed to serving others.
 This course examines the critical role of servant leaders in helping create the institutional and social conditions necessary for human flourishing.
 Key concepts covered will include health assets, moral injury, leading causes of life, social determinants of health, among others.
 565 - Stewardship: Franciscan Theology of Environmental Stewardship, 3 Cr.
 At the heart of a Franciscan theology of environment is the notion of ecological stewardship-a responsibility and opportunity to embrace the cosmic earth story with an attitude of care for the planetary household of God.
 Stewardship understood in this way is another key characteristic of a servant leader.
 This course will examine ecological guidelines for behavior (ethos) for the household (oikos), and explore the relationship between environmental justice and issues of social justice.
+588-Independent Study-see page 41 for description.
 690 - Colloquium, 1-3 Cr.